 The Staff Senate shall exercise general legislative powers for the staff.

-The Staff Senate shall have sole jurisdiction to select the Staff Employee of the Quarter and the Staff Employee of the Year.
+The Staff Senate shall select, in conjunction with the Associate Vice Chancellor of Human Resources, the Staff Employee of the Quarter and the Staff Employee of the Year.

 The Staff Senate will report to the Campus Council for informational and advisory purposes all legislation which it passes.
-Any legislation not within the sole jurisdiction of the Staff Senate shall be referred to the Campus Council for final action.
+Any legislation addressing matters of concern beyond staff shall be referred to the Campus Council for final action.

 The Staff Senate shall elect the staff members of the Campus Council as specified in Article VI, Section B.1.c.